 Following the admission of internal students who have transferred from Year 11, all remaining places will be allocated to students who have met the entry requirements for the sixth form and for their particular courses of study.

-The number of additional places available for students being admitted to the school for the first time is 30.
-This may be exceeded if the number of internal applicants and Year 13 numbers allow.
+The number of additional places available for students being admitted to the school for the first time is 45.
+This may be exceeded if the number of internal applicants, the size of the Year 13 cohort and the numbers of students enrolling on particular courses allow.

 Where there are more learners seeking places than the number of places available, the over-subscription criteria will be applied in the order set out below to rank pupils until the overall figure for the year group is reached.